-In 2019, the SNHCoC convened the Southern Nevada Emergency Shelter Learning Collaborative (ESLC) with technical assistance and facilitation provided by the National Alliance to End Homelessness (Alliance).
+In 2019, the SNH CoC convened the Southern Nevada Emergency Shelter Learning Collaborative (ESLC) with technical assistance and facilitation provided by the National Alliance to End Homelessness (Alliance).
 The Alliance worked with CCSS, agency leaders, and jurisdictional funders in partnership with the emergency shelter providers.
 The goal of the ESLC was to support emergency shelters and build capacity to provide housing-focused and low-barrier shelter services that are safe for shelter participants and staff.
 The end goal for ESLC was to provide a path to housing and ending homelessness by resolving housing crises permanently, facilitating self-resolution, re-housing individuals quickly, reducing unsheltered homelessness, creating a better system flow, connecting people to coordinated entry, and connecting people to housing searches and other resources to help stabilize them once housed.

 The shelter providers involved in the ESLC were able to shift their practices towards becoming low barrier, housing focused shelters.
 In 2020, some of these shelter providers were awarded new contracts to continue to use the skills implemented during this challenge to sustain progress and build a system and programs that are designed according to best practices.
-These providers included Catholic Charities of Southern Nevada, HopeLink of Nevada, Las Vegas Rescue Mission, and Well Care Group.
+These current providers include Catholic Charities of Southern Nevada, HopeLink of Southern Nevada, and Las Vegas Rescue Mission.

-The SNHCoC's overall objective with helping homeless persons (especially individuals and families, veterans and their families, and unaccompanied youth experiencing chronic and literal homelessness) is to support homeless persons making the transition to permanent housing and independent living.
+The SNH CoC's overall objective with helping homeless persons (especially individuals and families, veterans and their families, and unaccompanied youth experiencing chronic and literal homelessness) is to support homeless persons making the transition to permanent housing and independent living.
 This includes shortening the time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again.

-In response to the COVID-19 pandemic, Southern Nevada maintained and expanded noncongregate shelter services in 2021.
-NCS consisted of partnerships between private hotel/motels and non-profit providers including HELP of Southern Nevada and our outreach teams assisting with case management services for those in hotels and other offsite lodging.
+In response to the COVID-19 pandemic, Southern Nevada maintained non-congregate shelter services in 2022.
+NCS consisted of partnerships between private hotel/motels and non-profit providers including HELP of Southern Nevada and our outreach teams assisting with case management services for those in hotels and other offsite lodging serving approximately 2,000 in 2022.